 These are both important questions to ask yourself, here are a few common uses of mobility scooters and the type of scooter most suited to that use.

-- Getting round the house or quick trips to the shops – For these short journeys you will want a lightweight scooter so it’s lightweight and easy to manoeuvre, perhaps considering a three-wheeled scooter to help with narrow obstacles and tight turns.
+- Getting around the house or quick trips to the shops – For these short journeys, you will want a lightweight scooter so it’s lightweight and easy to manoeuvre, perhaps considering a three-wheeled scooter to help with narrow obstacles and tight turns.

 - Visiting friends and family – Depending on how far they live will depend on the scooter.
 For trips to different towns then an easily transportable scooter would be preferable such as a mid-weight folding or dismantling scooter to easily get into the car.
 However, if the trip is within the same town then perhaps a heavyweight mobility scooter will be best, to keep you comfortable and safe and have the range to get there and back.

 If you’re planning on using your scooter mainly outside for example for shopping, then you need to consider the obstacles and terrains you need to tackle regularly.
 A large ride height means tackling curbs will be easier.
 If you live in a fairly hilly environment then you will be putting the mobility scooter under more stress up steep gradients.

 Storing your mobility scooter

 Another thing to consider when you buy a scooter is where you are going to store it.
 Preferably close to a power socket to easily charge the scooter when it is not in use.
 Making sure the storage location is secure and waterproof is vital.

 A garage is a common storage area, if you do need to store the scooter in your home you must consider if you need ramps to allow access.